-According to Michigan State Police Internet Crimes Against Children Task Force, the girl’s mother, who is Kragor’s girlfriend, found naked pictures of her daughter on her phone that she didn’t take.
+Michigan State Police Internet Crimes Against Children Task Force, the girl’s mother, who is Kragor’s girlfriend, found naked pictures of her daughter on her phone that she didn’t take.
 She immediately contacted Manistee Police to report the situation, suspecting that her daughter may have been the victim of some form of sexual abuse.
 According to the police, the images were sexually explicit in nature.

 Detective Sergeant Wesley Smith of the Michigan ICAC Task Force says that they have been able to determine that the pictures in question were taken at the house where the mother and daughter lived, during the time when they were in residence there. ” We started doing interviews, interviewed several people and determined it was most likely not the mother who took the pictures.
 We have probable cause to believe it was the live-in boyfriend.” he said.

 The live in boyfriend is none other than Kragor, who police say has a previous criminal sexual conduct conviction on his record.
 Court documents reveal that Kragor was accused as a teenager of first degree and second degree criminal sexual conduct with a minor under the age of 13 and gross indecency.
 He later pleaded guilty to the charge of gross indecency, the First degree CSC was dismissed, and the second degree CSC was held in abeyance.